Texas Hazelwood Act Explained — Free College for Texas Veterans

 • They maintain satisfactory academic progress as defined by the institution

 The veteran must have at least one unused Hazelwood hour remaining to transfer.
-You cannot transfer the benefit if you’ve burned through all 150 hours on yourself, which is yet another reason to think strategically about how you use the credit pool from the start.
+Burn through all 150 hours on yourself and the legacy option disappears — which is yet another reason to think strategically about how you use the credit pool from day one.

 Applying for Legacy Transfer

 The process starts with the veteran, not the dependent.
-The veteran submits a Legacy Election Form — available through THECB or the individual institution — designating the child or spouse who will receive the hours.
-Both the veteran and the dependent typically need to submit documentation, including the veteran’s DD-214, proof of the family relationship (birth certificate or adoption paperwork), and proof of the dependent’s Texas residency.
+You submit a Legacy Election Form — available through THECB or your institution — designating the child or spouse who will receive the hours.
+Both the veteran and the dependent typically need to submit documentation: the veteran’s DD-214, proof of the family relationship like a birth certificate or adoption paperwork, and proof of the dependent’s Texas residency.

 Timing matters here.
-The designation generally needs to happen before the dependent’s semester begins.
-Trying to apply retroactively after a semester is already in progress creates complications and delays at most institutions.
-Get the paperwork moving early — mid-summer for a fall enrollment is a reasonable target.
+The designation generally needs to happen before the dependent’s semester begins — trying to apply retroactively after a semester is already in progress creates complications and delays at most institutions.
+Mid-summer for a fall enrollment is a reasonable target.
+Don’t wait until August.

 How to Apply — Step by Step

-Frustrated by how scattered this information is across institutional websites, I pulled together the process that worked for me and that I’ve helped several other veterans in my county navigate.
+Frustrated by how scattered this information is across institutional websites, I pulled together the process that actually worked — both for me and for several other veterans in my county I’ve helped navigate this.

 What You’ll Need Before You Start

-• DD-214 (Member 4 copy) — This is non-negotiable.
-Every institution will require it.
-If you don’t have a copy, request one through the National Archives’ eVetRecs system at archives.gov.
-The process takes one to three weeks for most requests.
+• DD-214 (Member 4 copy) — Non-negotiable.
+Every institution requires it.
+No copy?
+Request one through the National Archives’ eVetRecs system at archives.gov.
+Most requests take one to three weeks.

-• Proof of Texas residency at enlistment — This might be a Texas driver’s license from the time period, a utility bill, tax records, or a letter from your recruiter’s office.
-The specific documentation accepted varies by school, so confirm with the veterans certifying official beforehand.
+• Proof of Texas residency at enlistment — A Texas driver’s license from that time period, a utility bill, tax records, or a letter from your recruiter’s office.
+The specific documentation accepted varies by school — confirm with the veterans certifying official beforehand rather than guessing.

 • Completed Hazelwood Exemption Application — Each institution has its own version of this form.
-Texas A&M’s looks different from Tarrant County College’s, but they’re asking for the same core information.
+Texas A&M’s looks different from Tarrant County College’s, but they’re asking for the same core information either way.

 The Application Timeline

-Submit everything to the veterans certifying official’s office at your school — not the financial aid office, not the registrar, though you’ll end up talking to all of them eventually.
+Submit everything to the veterans certifying official’s office at your school — not the financial aid office, not the registrar, though you’ll end up talking to all of them eventually anyway.
 Processing generally takes two to four weeks.
 Apply no later than 30 days before the semester start date.
-Some schools have internal deadlines that are even tighter, and missing them means you pay out-of-pocket for that term and wait until the next one to have the exemption applied.
+Some schools have internal deadlines even tighter than that — miss them and you’re paying out-of-pocket for that term, waiting until the next semester for the exemption to kick in.

 Common Rejection Reasons

-Applications get rejected for a few predictable reasons: incomplete documentation, questions about discharge characterization, residency disputes, and failure to demonstrate exhausted federal benefits.
-If your application is rejected, you have the right to appeal.
-The appeal goes to the THECB, not the institution.
-Document everything — keep copies of every form you submit and every email you receive from the school.
-That paper trail saved a friend of mine when his application was initially rejected due to a clerical error on the school’s end.
+Applications get rejected for a few predictable reasons: incomplete documentation, questions about discharge characterization, residency disputes, failure to demonstrate exhausted federal benefits.
+If your application is rejected, you have the right to appeal — and that appeal goes to the THECB, not the institution.
+Document everything.
+Keep copies of every form you submit and every email you receive.
+That paper trail saved a friend of mine when his application got rejected due to a clerical error on the school’s end.
+He had the receipts.
+The decision got reversed.

 Stacking Hazelwood with Other Benefits

 This is where a little strategy goes a long way.
-The general framework the state expects is: exhaust federal benefits first, then use Hazelwood for remaining costs.
-But there’s real nuance inside that framework worth understanding.
+The general framework the state expects: exhaust federal benefits first, then use Hazelwood for remaining costs.
+But there’s real nuance inside that framework.

 Post-9/11 GI Bill and Hazelwood Together

-If you have Post-9/11 GI Bill (Chapter 33) entitlement remaining, using it alongside Hazelwood is possible — and for many veterans, the optimal approach is to use GI Bill first each semester and then apply Hazelwood to cover whatever tuition costs remain after the VA pays its share.
-The GI Bill pays tuition directly to the school, and Hazelwood then exempts whatever is left.
-More importantly, Chapter 33 also pays Basic Allowance for Housing (BAH) at the E-5 with dependents rate for your school’s location — and Hazelwood does nothing to interfere with that monthly stipend.
+If you have Post-9/11 GI Bill — Chapter 33 — entitlement remaining, using it alongside Hazelwood is both possible and, for most veterans, the optimal approach.
+Use the GI Bill first each semester, then apply Hazelwood to cover whatever tuition costs remain after the VA pays its share.
+The GI Bill pays tuition directly to the school — Hazelwood exempts whatever is left.
+More importantly, Chapter 33 also pays Basic Allowance for Housing at the E-5 with dependents rate for your school’s location, and Hazelwood does nothing to interfere with that monthly stipend.
 That’s real money for living expenses that Hazelwood simply can’t cover on its own.

-The strategic move I wish someone had told me earlier: if you have a partial GI Bill benefit (say, 40% remaining), use it.
+The strategic move I wish someone had told me earlier: if you have a partial GI Bill benefit — say, 40% remaining — use it.
 Collect the housing allowance.
 Let Hazelwood cover the remaining tuition gap.
-You’re not leaving anything on the table — you’re pulling from two different pools simultaneously.
+You’re pulling from two different pools simultaneously, and neither one cancels out the other.

 Pell Grant Compatibility

-The federal Pell Grant and Hazelwood are compatible.
-Pell doesn’t count as a federal education benefit in the way the VA’s education programs do, so having Pell eligibility doesn’t disqualify you from Hazelwood.
+The federal Pell Grant and Hazelwood are compatible — Pell doesn’t count as a federal education benefit in the way the VA’s education programs do, so having Pell eligibility doesn’t disqualify you from Hazelwood.
 If you qualify for Pell, apply for it through the FAFSA regardless.
 It can cover books, supplies, and living costs that Hazelwood doesn’t touch.
+There’s no reason to leave it sitting there.

 State-Specific Scholarships to Layer In

-Texas also offers the Hazlewood Act exemption on top of several state-level scholarships administered through the Texas Veterans Commission (TVC).
-The TVC Fund for Veterans’ Assistance includes educational grants that can cover costs Hazelwood misses.
-The Texas Armed Services Scholarship Program is another option for veterans or dependents pursuing degrees in critical workforce areas.
-None of these are automatic — they require separate applications — but they’re worth spending an afternoon on.
+Texas also offers several state-level scholarships administered through the Texas Veterans Commission — the TVC Fund for Veterans’ Assistance includes educational grants that can cover costs Hazelwood misses.
+The Texas Armed Services Scholarship Program might be the best option, as it targets veterans or dependents pursuing degrees in critical workforce areas — that is because it was specifically designed to fill gaps that standard tuition exemptions don’t address.
+None of these are automatic.
+They require separate applications.
+But they’re worth spending an afternoon on — seriously.

-The bottom line on stacking: think of your education benefits as layers.
+Think of your education benefits as layers.
 Federal VA education benefits first, because they carry the housing stipend.
 Hazelwood next, to absorb tuition costs.
 Pell Grant and state scholarships last, to fill in books, fees, and living expenses.
 Used together correctly, many Texas veterans can attend a public university with close to zero out-of-pocket costs beyond personal expenses.
-That’s not a theoretical scenario.
+That’s not theoretical.
 That’s what the benefit structure, used intentionally, actually delivers.

-If you take one thing from all of this — call your school’s veterans certifying official before you register for your first semester.
-Not after.
+First, you should call your school’s veterans certifying official before you register for your first semester — at least if you want to avoid weeks of avoidable confusion.
+Not after registration.
 Before.
-They’ve seen every edge case, they know the institutional quirks, and they can tell you within fifteen minutes whether you qualify and what documentation they specifically need.
-That single phone call will save you weeks of confusion.
+They’ve seen every edge case, they know the institutional quirks, and they can tell you within fifteen minutes whether you qualify and exactly what documentation they need.
+That single phone call is probably the highest-return fifteen minutes you’ll spend on any of this.

 Jennifer Adams